dkandalov/live-plugin/CONTRIBUTING.md

 It will download IDE jars for the specified version and will start a new instance of IDE with the plugin.
 To specify IDE version use `IJ_VERSION` env variable or modify `build.gradle` file.

-Note that gradle tasks can be configured as "Run configuration" so you can run use them directly from IDE.

 ### Understanding the code
-Just like with other IntelliJ plugins the best place to start is probably `plugin.xml`.
+Just like with any other IntelliJ plugin the best place to start is probably `plugin.xml`.
 Packages are structured in an attempt to reflect toolwindow UI of the plugin.

-Please be aware this is an experimental proof-of-concept code.
+But overall, this is an experimental proof-of-concept project, and I never managed to refactor it to a good state.